-The writing sample should be an expository piece about 20 pages in length that can showcase the applicant's ability to conduct research, sustain an intellectual analysis, and make a persuasive argument using the conventions of academic discourse.
-The sample can be a complete paper, such as a term paper from a course; an excerpt from a longer piece, such as a chapter from a thesis; or an essay written specifically for the purpose of application.
-No more than two shorter pieces may be substituted for one 20-page piece, but the latter is preferred.
-Non-expository work, such as creative writing, journalistic writing, co-written pieces, etc., may be submitted in addition to, but not in place of, the expository writing sample.
+- Writing Sample: The writing sample should be about 20-22 pages in length (not including bibliography) that can showcase the applicant’s ability to conduct research, sustain an intellectual analysis, and make a persuasive argument using the conventions of academic discourse.
+The sample can be a complete paper, such as a term paper from a course; an excerpt from a longer piece, such as a chapter from a thesis; or an essay written specifically for the purpose of the application.
+No more than two shorter pieces may be substituted for one 20-22 page piece, but the latter is preferred.

-Please provide three letters from people familiar with your academic performance, ideally from tenure-track professors.
-Letters from graduate student instructors (teaching assistants), non-academic supervisors or employers will also be considered but don't carry as much weight as those from professors.
+- Letters of Recommendation: Please provide three letters from people familiar with your academic performance, ideally from tenure-track professors.
+Letters from graduate student instructors (teaching assistants), non-academic supervisors or employers will also be considered but don’t carry as much weight as those from professors.
 Recent letters are preferred.
-If you are a re-entry student without recent letters from professors, please explain your situation in your statement of purpose.
+If you are a re-entry student without recent letters from professors, please explain your situation in your statement of purpose. .

 Applicants who are academically superior but whose research interests are a poor match with the expertise and research interests of the faculty will not necessarily be selected.

 - Promise of extending Ethnic Studies scholarship:

 Preference is given to applicants whose proposed research promises to move Ethnic Studies scholarship in new directions.